Zynh0722/dungeon-world/src/pages/gming/gm.md

 When you have a chance to make a hard move you can opt for a soft one instead if it better fits the situation.
 Sometimes things just work out for the best.
 ### Choosing a Move

 To choose a move, start by looking at the obvious consequences of the action that triggered it.
-If you already have an idea, think on it for a second to make sure it fits your agenda and principles and then do it.
-Let your moves snowball.
+If you already have an idea, think on it for a second to make sure it fits your agenda and principles and then do it. **Let your moves snowball**.
 Build on the success or failure of the characters’ moves and on your own previous moves.

 If your first instinct is that this won’t hurt them now, but it’ll come back to bite them later, great!
 That’s part of your principles (think offscreen too).
 Make a note of and reveal it when the time is right.
 ### Making your Move